#11. Make a Feature Wall

-Here’s a handy diagram from Homedit.com showing some possible configurations depending on your furniture.
+Here’s a handy diagram from Homedit showing some possible configurations for a small living room, depending on your furniture.

 #14.
 Draw the Eye Upwards

-If you have low ceilings you can try this trick from Mydomaine, to draw eyes upward by placing eye-catching items up high or running an accent or a furniture piece from the floor toward the ceiling, to create the illusion of height.
+If you have low ceilings, try this trick from My Domaine.
+Draw eyes upward by placing eye-catching items up high or running an accent or a furniture piece from the floor toward the ceiling, to create the illusion of height.

 #15.
 Don’t be Afraid to Use the Window as a Wall

-In small rooms convention has to go out the window!
-Try this tip from Bhg.com: positioning your bed up against the window(s) if it better suits the dimensions of the room.
+In small rooms, convention has to go out the window!
+Try this tip from Better Homes & Gardens – positioning your bed up against the window(s) if it better suits the dimensions of the room.
 You can always turn the windows into a feature behind your bed and then you can use the other walls in the room for your functional needs.